Plan your sandbox accounts

 Note: The NVP/SOAP APIs are distinct from the set of PayPal REST APIs.
-For more on the REST APIs, see Make your first call.
+For more information about the REST APIs, see Get Started.

 Typically, Merchant API operations require only two users, a sender (the Personal account) and a receiver (the Business account).

 Adaptive API operations, however, also require an API Caller, which is a Seller account that represents the owner of the application that makes the API calls.
 Here, the API Caller account is distinct from the Seller account that represents the merchant (and the user entity that collects the proceeds from the transaction).

 In addition to the API credentials, you need an AppID in all requests made to the Adaptive APIs.
 While testing in the Sandbox, use the following AppID test value: